socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 I assume here that you have either already integrated the IMA SDK with your app, or you are working from a project that has been created following the instructions at the [IMA SDK Quickstart page](https://developers.google.com/interactive-media-ads/docs/sdks/tvos/quickstart).
-I also assume that you have already acquired the True[X] renderer code, either through CocoaPods or direct download, and have added to your project appropriately.
+I also assume that you have already acquired the true[X] renderer code, either through CocoaPods or direct download, and have added to your project appropriately.

 # References